 I’ve often read that over the long term the most important factor driving equity returns is valuation.
 While share prices experience momentum over the short to medium term, eventually investors become more conscious that valuations are becoming ‘detached from reality’ and prices revert to mean.
 Along this line of reasoning, momentum following is a dangerous game that can lead to bubbles and then crashes, such as the infamous ‘Dot-com’ crash in 2002-3.
 While there is truth to this analysis for the stock market as a whole, it misses a key nuance when you look at what is going on underneath.

 This nuance is how the overall returns are distributed across the individual stocks that make up the stock market over the long term.
 If you take a very long term perspective, i.e. more than 20 years, the distribution of returns to individual stocks doesn’t follow the typical normal distribution you might expect if these returns were randomly distributed.
 In fact it is very far from this – the distribution has so-called ‘fat tails’.
-In other words, over the long term most stocks will either make very little (or negative) returns or very large returns.
+In other words, over the long term a much larger proportion of stocks than you might expect will either make very little (or negative) returns or very large returns.
 Relatively fewer than you might expect will make around the market average.

 This is demonstrated in this article, which describes a study looking at the performance of the largest US stocks listed at any point between 1983 and 2006.
 It shows that: